 The study of Partial Differential Equations (PDEs) in or on moving domains has received much attention recently, particularly the case of moving surfaces.
 This is not only due to the interesting analysis required but also the range of applications where it is necessary to consider the motion of a domain for a more accurate model.
 Typical applications include biological and physical phenomena, including pattern formation \cite{VenTosEam11,BarEllMad11, EllSti10A, EllSti10B} and the modelling of surfactants in multi-phase flow \cite{GarLamSti14,DunLamSti19}.

-Classically the study of PDEs on moving domains involved handling the equations on a given stationary domain.
+Classically the study of PDEs on moving domains involves pulling the equations back onto a given stationary reference domain.
 The work \cite{Vie14} introduced a moving space framework whereby the equations are posed in time-dependent Bochner spaces.
 Shortly after, \cite{AlpEllSti15A} extended this to general Hilbert spaces, with examples given in \cite{AlpEllSti15B} and to Banach spaces in \cite{ACDJE21}.
 Non-linear extensions have been considered in \cite{AlpEllTer18,AlpEll15} and non-local in \cite{AlpEll16}.
 These examples and extensions however do not cover incompressible fluid equations.

 We are motivated by the many physical situations in which one finds a moving domain in a fluid, examples range from large scale engineering \cite{heinrich1992nonlinear}, computational geophysics, in-cylinder flows in internal engines to cardiovascular biomechanics \cite{lee2013moving,liu2020fluid, quarteroni2019mathematical}, etc. For more examples see for instance \cite[Ch.
 1]{shyy1995computational}.
-Study of fluid equations on moving domains has been also mathematically often considered.
-Some of the classical results are \cite{miyakawa1982existence, InoWak77, bock1977navier, fujita1970existence}.
+Study of fluid equations in moving domains has been mathematically considered.
+Some of the classical results are \cite{MiyTer82, InoWak77, bock1977navier, fujita1970existence}.
 Those have been developed further by numerous authors such as \cite{moubachir2006moving, Saa06, Saa07,MiyTer82,InoWak77,FujSau70,Sal88}.
-Note however that those approaches are based on the so-called method of pulling-back to the fixed domain.
-The aim of this article is to construct the setting of time-dependent Bochner spaces, which provides the structure that can be directly used for proving the well-posedness time results, without transforming the equation to the fixed domain.
+Note however that these approaches are based on the so-called method of pulling-back to the fixed domain.
+The aim of this article is to utilise time-dependent Bochner spaces to provide a structure which can directly be used for proving the well-posedness results, without the need to transform to a fixed domain.
 For the equations we consider, it is possible to pull back the PDE system to a reference space and apply standard theory on fixed domains after verifying the appropriate assumptions.
 The approach we develop allows the problem to be considered in its natural formulation.
 Handling the equations in natural spaces gives an elegance and simplicity which becomes particularly apparent in numerical implementation and finite element analysis \cite{EllRan20} of PDEs on evolving surfaces/domains, while also being an interesting mathematical problem.